Jonathon Keats: Writing career

 Keats is also the art critic for San Francisco magazine, and writes about art for publications including Art in America, Art + Auction, ARTnews, and Artweek.
-He has written about art forgery for Art & Antiques and reportedly Oxford University Press will publish a book he wrote on the topic, "Forged: Why Fakes Are the Great Art of Our Age", in late 2012.
+He has written about art forgery for Art & Antiques and Oxford University Press published a book he wrote on the topic, "Forged: Why Fakes Are the Great Art of Our Age", in late 2012.
 He is also a book critic and journalist, and his reporting for Popular Science has been included in The Best American Science Writing 2007.
 He is a writer and commentator on new language, the Jargon Watch columnist for Wired Magazine the author of a devil's dictionary of technology, and a book of essays, "Virtual Words: Language on the Edge of Science and Technology", which Oxford University Press published in October 2010.
 Each chapter examines the co-evolution of language and society in terms of a novel word, such as exopolitics and in vitro meat.
 Keats is a fiction writer as well, the author of two novels, The Pathology of Lies, published in English by Warner Books, and Lighter Than Vanity, published exclusively in Russian by Eksmo.
 The Book of the Unknown, a collection of fables loosely based on Talmudic legend, was published by Random House in February 2009 and awarded the Sophie Brody Award by the American Library Association in 2010.
 While the stories are said by Kirkus Reviews to have "echoes of Isaac Bashevis Singer, Sholom Aleichem and S.Y.
 Agnon", Salon.com compares them to The Princess Bride ("without the gloss").
 Since publication, the most persistent question has been whether the author Jonathon Keats is the same person as the conceptual artist.
 (A reviewer for the New York Observer even deconstructed his Wikipedia entry.)
 However Keats has assured interviewers that the writer and artist are the same person, telling Salon that his fables, like his art, are a form of thought experiment.